 - Test your survey thoroughly in preview mode, making sure all possible routes work as expected.

-More info: How do I preview my consultation before publishing it?
+More info: How do I preview my survey before publishing it?

 Analysing a survey with Skip Logic: